zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 ### Text bounding boxes

-One challenge faced by Chromium is that accessibility clients want to be able to query the bounding box of an arbitrary range of text - not necessarily just the current cursor position or selection.
-As discussed above, it's not possible to block Chromium's main browser process while waiting for this information from Blink, so instead we cache enough information to satisfy these queries in the accessibility tree.
+One challenge faced by Monyhar is that accessibility clients want to be able to query the bounding box of an arbitrary range of text - not necessarily just the current cursor position or selection.
+As discussed above, it's not possible to block Monyhar's main browser process while waiting for this information from Blink, so instead we cache enough information to satisfy these queries in the accessibility tree.